-Ms. Dionysia Theodora Avgerinopoulou, Member of Parliament, Greece, President of the IPU Standing Committee on United Nations Affairs
+Dionysia Theodora Avgerinopoulou, Greece President of the Standing Committee on United Nations Affairs of the Inter-Parliamentary Union

-Parliaments and UN agencies need to work in a more integrated manner with each other in order to increase the information flow to parliaments and, ultimately, to strengthen parliaments' capacities.
+49. Parliaments and United Nations agencies need to work in a more integrated manner with each other in order to increase the information flow to parliaments and, ultimately, to strengthen parliaments' capacities.

-Recommendations:
+Recommendations

-- The availability of disaggregated data will be critical to enable strong parliamentary oversight of the SDGs.
-Parliaments need to allocate funds for data collection and analysis through government institutions as well as independent providers. - Parliaments and parliamentarians should also play an active role in the generation of data, allowing for more opportunity to inform constituents of the SDGs and involve them in the process. - Parliaments need to better integrate the SDGs into their own processes and strengthen their oversight mechanisms.
-This includes instituting multi-party and multi-portfolio committees in order to help advance all goals in a cross-cutting way. - The IPU should increase efforts to support more integrated cooperation between UN agencies and national parliaments, including by inviting UN officials to interact more regularly with relevant parliamentary committees. - Parliaments should report on their progress with regard to implementation of the SDGs at IPU Assemblies.
+• The availability of disaggregated data will be critical to enable strong parliamentary oversight of the sustainable development goals.
+Parliaments need to allocate funds for data collection and analysis through government institutions as well as independent providers.

+- Parliaments and parliamentarians should also play an active role in the generation of data, allowing for more opportunity to inform constituents of the sustainable development goals and involve them in the process. - Parliaments need to better integrate the sustainable development goals into their own processes and strengthen their oversight mechanisms.
+This includes instituting multi-party and multi-portfolio committees in order to help to advance all goals in a cross-cutting way. - IPU should increase efforts to support a more integrated cooperation between United Nations agencies and national parliaments, including by inviting United Nations officials to interact more regularly with relevant parliamentary committees. - Parliaments should report on their progress in regard to implementation of the sustainable development goals at IPU Assemblies.

-F. The way forward: The parliamentary contribution to the UN process
+VI.
+The way forward: the parliamentary contribution to the United Nations process

-The SDGs provide a common vision which the global community has, which cannot be reached without parliaments.
+The sustainable development goals provide a common vision which the global community has, which cannot be reached without parliaments.
 This is a promise by the leaders of the world to their citizens.
 And you as parliamentarians are at the interface of this relationship.

-Thomas Gass, Assistant Secretary-General for Policy Coordination and Inter-Agency Affairs, DESA
+Thomas Gass, Assistant Secretary-General for Policy Coordination and Inter-Agency Affairs, Department of Economic and Social Affairs

-The day the SDGs come into effect, 1 January 2016, countries will need to be ready at the starting line knowing what needs to be done to begin the difficult task of implementation.
-The closing session of the Hearing focused on the central role of parliaments leading up to the adoption of the SDGs at the UN Summit that will be held in September 2015.
-It also afforded participants an opportunity to review the key steps that the IPU and the United Nations are planning in the lead-up to the UN Summit (see chart in Annex).

-Close cooperation between the United Nations, the IPU and national governments can ensure that parliaments are informed of the negotiations at the United Nations and can provide input to government negotiators directly as well as through the IPU.

-Parliaments need to be involved throughout the negotiation process starting in January 2015, in order to start discussing what laws need to be changed, what oversight mechanisms will be needed and how funds need to be reallocated.
+- 50. The day the sustainable development goals come into effect, 1 January 2016, countries will need to be ready at the starting line knowing what needs to be done to begin the hard task of implementation.
+The closing session of the hearing focused on the central role of parliaments leading up to the adoption of the sustainable development goals at the United Nations summit that will be held in September 2015.
+It also afforded participants an opportunity to review the key steps that IPU and the United Nations are planning in the lead-up to the summit (see annex II). - 51.
+Close cooperation between the United Nations, IPU and national Governments can ensure that parliaments are informed about the negotiations at the United Nations and can provide input to government negotiators directly as well as through IPU. - 52.
+Parliaments need to be involved throughout the negotiation process starting in January 2015, in order to start discussing what laws need to be changed, what oversight mechanisms will be needed, and how funds need to be reallocated.
 Parliamentarians are encouraged to join their national delegations to New York in order to be part of the negotiations.
-To facilitate discussions within national parliaments, the IPU will provide regular updates on the negotiations.
+To facilitate the discussions within national parliaments, IPU will provide regular updates on the negotiations. - 53.
 Parliaments, in turn, will be asked to report on their internal discussions and progress during upcoming IPU meetings.
-The theme of the General Debate of the 132nd IPU Assembly, to be held from 28 March to 1 April 2015, in Hanoi, Viet Nam, is The Sustainable Development Goals: Turning Words into Action.
-This will be the first opportunity for parliamentarians to report on how they are helping channel citizens' views into the process while also getting ready for implementation.
+The main theme of the 132nd IPU

+Assembly, to be held from 28 March to 1 April 2015 in Hanoi, is "The sustainable development goals: turning words into action".
+This will be the first opportunity for parliamentarians to report on how they are helping to channel citizens' views into the process while also getting ready for implementation.
 A second opportunity will come with the Fourth World Conference of Speakers of Parliament, which will be held at United Nations Headquarters from 31 August to 2 September.